rnnishide/strava_map/README.md

 This codebase parses gpx and fit files downloaded from Strava, a popular fitness tracker for outdoor sports.
 The data can be thrown on a plot, or into a graph data structure.
 Once you have a graph, you can calculate the best route between two points, with preference for routes that are taken more frequently.

-Here is an example of a plot with a route generated in red:
+Here is an example of a plot with a ropute generated in red:

 ![example](./example_plot.png)